-After crossing the hindukush the Aryans entered into India through North Western passes.
+After crossing the Hindukush the Aryans entered into India through North-Western passes.
 These early immigrants made the region of Sapta Sindhu their home.
-The main source of information of the Aryans is Rigveda.
-The Rigveda i the oldest religious text in the world it contains 1028 hymns and is divided in 10 Mandalas.
+The main source of information about the Aryans is Rigveda.
+The Rigveda is the oldest religious text in the world it contains 1028 hymns and is divided into 10 Mandalas.
 The tenth mandala contains the four varnas i.e Brahman, Kshatriya, Vaishya and Sudra.

 The nadisukta hymns of the Rigveda mentions of 21 rivers which include Ganga in the East and Kubha on the west.

 The Vedic age is divided into two parts 1) Rig Vedic Age, 2) Later Vedic Age.
 The life and civilisation that are described in the Rigveda are called Rig Vedic Civilisation.

 Political Life Rig vedic Civilisation.